 was formed at the Bournemouth meeting of the Association, 1891, to investigate the clinical evidence with regard to the effect of anæsthetics upon the human subject, and especially the relative safety of various anæsthetics; the best methods of administering them, and the best methods of restoring a patient in case of threatened death.
-The Chairman of the Committee was Mr. Jonathan Hutchison, and among its members were Professor Chiene, Mr. Teale of Leeds, Mr. Joseph Bell, Dr. F. W. Hewitt, and Mr. David Wallace.
 All anæsthetists throughout the kingdom were requested to record their cases during the year 1892 in books prepared for the purpose.
-Accordingly, in January, 1893, 156 books were returned with details of 26,000 cases in hospital and private practice.
+Accordingly, in January 1893, 156 books were returned with details of 26,000 cases in hospital and private practice.
 These were very carefully investigated and classified by a Sub-Committee, which met over three hundred times and expended an enormous amount of labour on the matter.
 They divided the cases into-

-- (a) Complicated, and (b) uncomplicated.
-The complicated were divided into-
+(a) Complicated, and (b) uncomplicated.

-- 1. Cases of anxiety.
+The complicated were divided into cases of-

+1. Anxiety.

-- 2. Cases of danger.
+2. Cases of danger.

-- 3. Fatal cases.
+3. Fatal cases.

 Of the latter twenty-nine were recorded.
 Eighteen of the fatalities occurred under chloroform; three of these were considered entirely due to the anæsthetic, and four to the anæsthetic principally and to the patient's condition secondarily.
-In the others there was either doubt as to the relative shares taken by the three factors - anæsthetic, patient's condition, and operation; or the death was distinctly due more to one or both of the two latter causes than to the anæsthetic
+In the others there was either doubt as to the relative shares taken by the three factors-anæsthetic, patient's condition, and operation; or the death was distinctly due more to one or both of the two latter causes than to the anæsthetic.